tjk12/COP-5725-Final-Project/final_project.md

 - **Salary**: This stores our pilot’s salaries and is optional.
 - **PhoneNumber**: This is a required attribute for the pilot’s phone number since we need to contact our pilots for scheduling.
 - **LicenseNumber**: This is a required attribute storing the pilot’s aviation license number.
-- **FlightHours**: This tracks the total flight hours accumulated by the pilot.
+- **FlightHours**: This required attribute tracks the total flight hours accumulated by the pilot.

 The Pilot entity has a (one mandatory to mandatory many) relationship with the CrewMember entity, which is also a supertype entity.
 The Pilot entity has a (many mandatory to one mandatory) relationship with the Aircraft entity for aircraft assignments.
 It also has a (many mandatory to one mandatory) relationship with the Flight entity.